jonasmdr/Testimonials-grid-section/README.md

 Describe how you used AI tools (if any) during this project.
 This helps demonstrate your ability to work effectively with AI assistants.

 - What tools did you use (e.g., ChatGPT, Claude, GitHub Copilot)?
 Gemini
-- How did you use them (e.g., debugging, generating boilerplate, brainstorming solutions)? fix a centering issue in my grid
+- How did you use them (e.g., debugging, generating boilerplate, brainstorming solutions)? just to confirm a few properties

 ## Author